-A letter from Prince Philip revealing that he hoped the reaction to the murder of his uncle Lord Louis Mountbatten by the IRA would help bring peace to Northern Ireland was auctioned earlier this year.
+A letter from Prince Philip revealing that he hoped the reaction to the murder of his uncle Lord Louis Mountbatten by the IRA would help bring peace to Northern Ireland was auctioned in 2019.

 Lord Mountbatten was assassinated by the IRA in 1979 when they blew up his fishing boat off the coast of Co Sligo.
 The attack also claimed the life of Mountbatten's teenage grandson, Nicholas Knatchbull, and the life of a teenage crew member, Paul Maxwell, from Enniskillen in Co Fermanagh.